-This giveaway will close on December 10, 2021, at 11 pm and the winners will be notified via email.
+This giveaway will close on December 07, 2023, at 11 pm and the winners will be notified via email.
 The winner will have 24 hours to respond by email accepting the prize.
 No purchase necessary to enter the contest.
+Rental package must be reserved in advance, redemption is dependent upon availability.
+The reservation must take place before 12/30/24.
 This promotion is in no way sponsored, endorsed or administered by, or associated with, Facebook.
 You are providing your information to grkids.com and not to Facebook.
 Entrants will release Facebook from all liability.
-Entrants must be at least 21 years of age and reside in Michigan.
+Entrants must be at least 18 years of age and reside in Michigan.
 Only one entry per household or IP address.
 Grand Rapids Kids’ liability is limited to the value of the prize.

 Why Does the GRCM Focus on Play?